 There are unimaginable cultural differences between an international's home country and the United States.
-At KIN, we work to help our new neighbors not just survive but thrive here in Knoxville.
+At KIN, we work to help our new neighbors not just survive but thrive here in metro Knoxville.
 Want to be part of this?
-Sign up to volunteer or donate today to support our on-going programs, such as the parenting classes described above.
+Explore our How to Volunteer page or donate today to support our on-going programs, such as the parenting classes described above.

 Read the stories of Knoxville's local internationals and the volunteers who have impacted their lives.
 Get a first-hand view of what it's like to move here and/or to serve those who've moved here from other countries.
 Discover how KIN has impacted life and culture in metro Knoxville.